upsvensson/Edge-diffraction-Matlab-toolbox/README.md

 ## Documentation

 The file EDtoolbox_manual.pdf gives some details about the EDtoolbox.
+The manual will be updated to some version of the toolbox, but possibly not the latest one.
 Also, the m-file EDversionhistory displays, in the Matlab command window, some documentation on changes in the toolbox.

 ## Version numbering